WCPO TV Tower

 The WCPO TV Tower is a free-standing lattice tower with triangular cross section located in Cincinnati, Ohio, and used by WCPO-TV, WEBN, WUBE-FM, WVXU, WBQC-LD, and previously WOTH-CD.
-Built in 1965 it is the oldest of the Cincinnati's large freestanding radio towers.
+Built in 1965 it is the oldest of Cincinnati's large freestanding radio towers.
 The tower stands 276 m tall, one of four in the city that rise above 900 ft in height and is amongst the tallest lattice towers in the world.

 Stations

 Radio

 FM stations that transmit from WCPO TV Tower include the following:

 Television

 TV stations that transmit from WCPO TV Tower include the following: